-One the best switches you can get for your Hue system is the Hue Dimmer switch – it supports short and long presses, and double taps (using 3rd party apps).
+One of the best switches you can get for your Hue system is the Hue Dimmer switch – it supports short and long presses, and double taps (using 3rd party apps).
 It can be detached from its base and is very affordable.
 The battery should last a few years.

-There are two version available they are:
+There are two versions available they are:

 Philips Hue Dimmer 466706 and globe kit – Which has an included a white Energy saving a19 LED bulb that will last up to 25000-hours.
 Shown below.